wzg547228197/ruche/readme.md

 # Ruche
-`Ruche` is a simple key/value storage written in rust.
+`Ruche` is a key/value storage written in rust.
 This project is now for personal study and currently in develop.
 If you are interested in this project.
 Welcome to contribute.